DoYaThing: Composition

 The song features Albarn playing guitar, Murphy playing bass guitar, and André 3000 rapping with a drum machine in the background.
 The song's lyrics are abstract, as Albarn said it was hard to write them based on a shoe.
 Albarn starts the song rapping in his "2-D voice", ad-libbed.
 Murphy then sings the chorus in falsetto with an organ playing in the background.
 His vocals on the song have been likened to Alexis Taylor of Hot Chip.
 Two minutes into the song, André 3000 starts rapping around the title line "Do ya damn thang."

 The song was originally only a drum beat and a guitar.
 Because of this, the 13 minute version of the song was seen as a progression of the song by Albarn.
 It was recorded on the trio's last day of recording together.
 This version of DoYaThing continues from the 5 minute edit, with André 3000 improvising and the song building to a noisy, krautrock-esque climax, reminiscent of Murphy's band, LCD Soundsystem's "Yeah" (Crass Version).
 During the five-minute climax, André 3000 repeatedly yells the phrase "I'm the shit", followed by boasts like "The Moon is jealous of me, The Sun is jealous of me".
-The lyric was based on an encounter Albarn had with a bicycling by Brian Eno (whom Albarn would later collaborate with on his debut solo album Everyday Robots, on the tracks "You and Me" and "Heavy Seas of Love") who responded to Albarn's "How's it going Brian?" by telling him "Everything I'm working on is coming out great."
+The lyric was based on an encounter Albarn had with Brian Eno (whom Albarn would later collaborate with on his debut solo album Everyday Robots, on the tracks "You and Me" and "Heavy Seas of Love") who responded to Albarn's "How's it going Brian?" by telling him "Everything I'm working on is coming out great."
 The three likened the response to saying "Oh, it's great – I'm the shit."
 Albarn and Murphy both thought this version was a good representation of their work on the song; Albarn stated "It's a nice narrative."